 Just like Elasticsearch, you can also install Kibana software from the same Elastic yum repository.
 You can use the dnf command as follows.

-Kibana configuration file is located at /etc/kibana/kibana.yml.
+Kibana uses a YAML file for configuration, located at /etc/kibana/kibana.yml.
 You can either find and update the required settings or execute the following script to configure Kibana settings in one go.

 To make Kibana service usable for the network computers, you have to allow incoming traffic to this port in Linux firewall.